 |Course Date Info:|

-Day and Overnight Camp Options Available
+Day and Overnight Options Available

-Georgia Center for Continuing Education
+UGA Center for Continuing Education & Hotel

 1197 South Lumpkin Street, Athens, GA 30602

-Overnight students will check in at their assigned residence hall on Sunday evening and check out on Saturday morning.
-Day students will check in at the Georgia Center on Monday morning between 8-8:30am.
-Students will travel by foot or bus to get to their on-campus classroom and other activities, and by university vehicle for any off-campus field trips.
+Overnight students will check in at the residence hall on Sunday evening and check out on Saturday morning.
+Day students will check in on Monday morning between 8:30 - 9:00 a.m.
+Classrooms are located around campus, and students may travel by foot, bus or university vehicle to get to classrooms or other camp activities.
 More details will be available in your confirmation email and in the welcome email sent out three weeks before camp begins.

-Day Camp - $700
+Day Camp - $470

-A detailed list of supplies needed for your camp program will be emailed to you three weeks before camp begins.
+A detailed list of supplies needed for your camp program will be emailed to you two weeks before camp begins.